pvlib/solarfactors/README.rst

 Citing pvfactors
 ----------------

-If you use openfactors in a published work, cite the following paper:
+If you use solarfactors in a published work, cite the following paper:

 .. parsed-literal::